monsterxx03/kubectl-rc/README.md

 ##  kubectl plugin for managing redis cluster

-Operate on k8s pods, not confusing ip and node ip in redis-cluster.
+Operate on k8s pods, not confusing ip and node id in redis-cluster.

 ### Install